pgupta35/audit-aws-cloudwatchlogs/description.md

 This repo is designed to work with CloudCoreo.
-It will monitor RDS against best practices for you and send a report to the email address designated by the config.yaml AUDIT_AWS_RDS_ALERT_RECIPIENT value
+It will monitor cloudwatchlogs against best practices for you and send a report to the email address designated by the config.yaml AUDIT_AWS_CLOUDWATCHLOGS_ALERT_RECIPIENT value